teusink/Home-Security-by-Pi/README.md

    - Save and exit
 - Now reboot your Pi.

-## DNSCrypt
-To be investigated...

-## fail2ban
-To be investigated...

 # Keeping it updated
 Ultimally, the core practice of Security is just to install all (security) updates.
 This is not different from your Pi.
 Below I will explain how I did that.

 ## Raspberry Pi & Pi-hole
-Your Pi and all software installed through `apt-get` can be updated with a single script, and you can incorporate additional commands to update additional sources.
+Your Pi and all software installed through `apt` can be updated with a single script, and you can incorporate additional commands to update additional sources.

 - Create a script called `pi-update.sh` and place it in the Pi's home folder.
 You can find the contents of the script here: https://github.com/teusink/Secure-my-Pi/blob/master/pi-update.sh
 - Edit your crontab to plan a regular execution of the script using `crontab -e`.